ishon19/PatientInfo/README.md

 Once both the front end and backend apps are up and running without any errors, the app can be tested out from the browser.

 ## **Important**
 - The application uses MongoDB Atlas for storing the data in the database and so you need to have MongoDB Atlas credentials and create a database there for storing the data.
 [Click here for more information](https://docs.atlas.mongodb.com/getting-started/).
 MONGODB_URI environment variable holds the connection string to the database.
-Please set it before using the application or set the `url` variable direcly in the `Patient.js`.
+Please set it before using the application or set the `url` variable direcly in the `models/Patient.js` file of <b>patientInfoBackend</b> project.
 Connection string looks like this: <br />
 `mongodb+srv://${username}:${password}@cluster0.ecj5l.mongodb.net/${dbName}?retryWrites=true`

 - Use your credentials and database name in the connection string to use the application.